mkj/fridgyeast/README.md

 was written in Python with the web interface on a separate server.
 Colocating the webserver on the control device reduces the number of moving parts.

-It remains to be seen whether this Rust rewrite is more reliable than it's predecessor.
+It remains to be seen whether this Rust rewrite is more reliable than its predecessor.
+Wort temperature control is an important matter!

 ### TODO